 Hiring your first employee can be a daunting challenge.
 The whole hiring process is difficult enough, but working out the legal requirements surrounding pay and employee benefits can be quite confusing.
-Australian employment law requires employers to provide many employee benefits, and breaching these legal requirements is serious.
-This article will set out the most important benefits you are required to provide to your staff.
+Australian employment law requires employers to provide different employee benefits and breaching these legal requirements is serious.
+This article will set out the most important benefits you must provide to your staff.

-Clearly you need to pay your staff!
-The amount you are required to pay them will depend on a number of factors.
+Clearly, you need to pay your staff.
+However, the amount you are required to pay them will depend on a number of factors.

 Firstly, you need to pay your staff a minimum wage.
 You can quickly check what the minimum wage is by perusing the Fair Work Ombudsman’s website.